niklasu/k8s-hello/README.md

 - You should determine a CLUSTER_NAME that is specific for you.
 This cluster name is unique per AWS account.
 - Enter the GITHUB_TOKEN you just created and also specify the GITHUB_USER for which this token was created.
 - Specify your name as OWNER.
 This will go into an "owner" tag on the created resources for auditing purposes.
-- Specify a path to your SSH public key file under SSH_PUBLIC_KEY_FILE if available.

 The config.sh file will not be checked in with the Git Repo to keep information like your Github token private.